GlobAllomeTree/config/README.md

 GlobAllomeTree CentOS Server configuration

-Please make any changes to the repository at https://github.com/GlobAllomeTree/config rather than changing these filese directly
+Please make any changes to the repository at https://github.com/GlobAllomeTree/config rather than changing these files directly

 ```
 -------------------------------- Install Log ----------------------------------